cloudnative-pg/cloudnative-pg.github.io/content/releases/cloudnative-pg-1-30.0-released/index.md

 stanza.

 To be precise about the architecture: the lease is a promotion gate, not a fence.
-Primary isolation remains responsible for fencing — the Lease simply closes the window for an uncoordinated promotion during transitions.
+Primary isolation remains responsible for fencing — the Lease closes the window for an uncoordinated promotion during transitions.

 ---